 Localized damage or poor application of protective coating

 It is unlikely but not impossible that your copper pipes are either of a poor quality or were improperly installed.
 This is more likely if your pipes were retrofitted and/or installed unprofessionally.
 Damaged copper pipes may not possess the same resistance to corrosion as they should, which can lead to pinhole leaking and other problems.

 Non-uniformities in the metal structure

 This is particularly likely if your pipes were only partially retrofitted into your home, ie: if your home uses both copper pipes and another type of metal for either piping or connective joints.
 When two different metals interact, especially in a solvent like water, the resulting tension can wear away at both.
 In the case of copper pipes, this tension will wear away at the oxide coating inside your pipes, eventually leading to pinhole leaks.

-If you suspect you may have a pinhole leak in copper pipe, look for any of the following signs:
+Tiny leaks in copper pipes can be difficult to locate, especially if they’re underneath counters or behind walls.
+If you suspect you may have a pinhole leak in your copper plumbing, look for any of the following signs:

 - Higher water bill: All leaks will raise your water bill, no matter how small

 - Lower water pressure: Pressure leaks out of pinhole leaks just like water does, which will result in lower water pressure throughout your home